Conference Code: 17AE02ICCIS

 Selected Conference Papers

 1) Paddy/Rice Singulation for Determination of Husking Efficiency and Damage Using Machine VisionM.
-Shaker, S. Minaei, M. H. Khoshtaghaza, A. Banakar, A. Jafari 2) Detecting Tomato Flowers in Greenhouses Using Computer VisionDor Oppenheim, Yael Edan, Guy Shani 3) Hybrid Adaptive Modeling to Enhance Robustness of Real-Time Optimization Hussain Syed Asad, Richard Kwok Kit Yuen, Gongsheng Huang 4) Application of Data Mining Techniques for Tourism Knowledge DiscoveryTeklu Urgessa, Wookjae Maeng, Joong Seek Lee 5) Sensitivity Analysis during the Optimization Process Using Genetic AlgorithmsM.
-A. Rubio, A. Urquia 6) Non-Population Search Algorithms for Capacitated Material Requirement Planning in Multi-Stage Assembly Flow Shop with Alternative MachinesWatcharapan Sukkerd, Teeradej Wuttipornpun 7) Influence of the Line Parameters in Transmission Line Fault LocationMarian Dragomir, Alin Dragomir 8) Fake Account Detection in Twitter Based on Minimum Weighted Feature setAhmed El Azab, Amira M. Idrees, Mahmoud A. Mahmoud, Hesham Hefny 9) SMART: Solution Methods with Ants Running by TypesNicolas Zufferey 10) Discriminant Analysis as a Function of Predictive Learning to Select Evolutionary Algorithms in Intelligent Transportation SystemJorge A. Ruiz-Vanoye, Ocotlán Díaz-Parra, Alejandro Fuentes-Penna, Daniel Vélez-Díaz, Edith Olaco García 11) Multiclass Support Vector Machines with Simultaneous Multi-Factors Optimization for Corporate Credit RatingsHyunchul Ahn, William X. S. Wong 12) Computing Maximum Uniquely Restricted Matchings in Restricted Interval GraphsSwapnil Gupta, C. Pandu Rangan 13) Improved Multi–Objective Firefly Algorithms to Find Optimal Golomb Ruler Sequences for Optimal Golomb Ruler Channel Allocation Shonak Bansal, Prince Jain, Arun Kumar Singh, Neena Gupta 14) Understanding Evolutionary Algorithms through Interactive Graphical ApplicationsJavier Barrachina, Piedad Garrido, Manuel Fogue, Julio A. Sanguesa, Francisco J. Martinez 15) Documents Emotions Classification Model Based on TF-IDF Weighting MeasureAmr Mansour Mohsen, Hesham Ahmed Hassan, Amira M. Idrees
+Shaker, S. Minaei, M. H. Khoshtaghaza, A. Banakar, A. Jafari 2) Detecting Tomato Flowers in Greenhouses Using Computer VisionDor Oppenheim, Yael Edan, Guy Shani 3) Application of Data Mining Techniques for Tourism Knowledge DiscoveryTeklu Urgessa, Wookjae Maeng, Joong Seek Lee 4) Hybrid Adaptive Modeling to Enhance Robustness of Real-Time Optimization Hussain Syed Asad, Richard Kwok Kit Yuen, Gongsheng Huang 5) Sensitivity Analysis during the Optimization Process Using Genetic AlgorithmsM.
+A. Rubio, A. Urquia 6) Non-Population Search Algorithms for Capacitated Material Requirement Planning in Multi-Stage Assembly Flow Shop with Alternative MachinesWatcharapan Sukkerd, Teeradej Wuttipornpun 7) Influence of the Line Parameters in Transmission Line Fault LocationMarian Dragomir, Alin Dragomir 8) Summarizing Data Sets for Data Mining by Using Statistical Methods in Coastal EngineeringYunus Doğan, Ahmet Durap 9) Fake Account Detection in Twitter Based on Minimum Weighted Feature setAhmed El Azab, Amira M. Idrees, Mahmoud A. Mahmoud, Hesham Hefny 10) SMART: Solution Methods with Ants Running by TypesNicolas Zufferey 11) Discriminant Analysis as a Function of Predictive Learning to Select Evolutionary Algorithms in Intelligent Transportation SystemJorge A. Ruiz-Vanoye, Ocotlán Díaz-Parra, Alejandro Fuentes-Penna, Daniel Vélez-Díaz, Edith Olaco García 12) Multiclass Support Vector Machines with Simultaneous Multi-Factors Optimization for Corporate Credit RatingsHyunchul Ahn, William X. S. Wong 13) Computing Maximum Uniquely Restricted Matchings in Restricted Interval GraphsSwapnil Gupta, C. Pandu Rangan 14) Improved Multi–Objective Firefly Algorithms to Find Optimal Golomb Ruler Sequences for Optimal Golomb Ruler Channel Allocation Shonak Bansal, Prince Jain, Arun Kumar Singh, Neena Gupta 15) Understanding Evolutionary Algorithms through Interactive Graphical ApplicationsJavier Barrachina, Piedad Garrido, Manuel Fogue, Julio A. Sanguesa, Francisco J. Martinez

 Similar conferences about Computer and Information Engineering